-OUTLOOK:
+Outlook:

-In view of Government of India commitment at Glasgow summit in COP 26.
-Indian Railways is to achieve Net-zero carbon target by 2030.
-Net zero carbon or becoming carbon neutral, means not adding to the amount of greenhouse gases in the atmosphere.
+In view of Government of India's commitment at Glasgow summit in COP 26.
+Indian Railways has set up target to achieve Net-Zero Carbon Emission (NZCE) by 2030.
 Indian Railways is taking a multi-pronged approach to go green and decarbonise by increasing its sourcing of renewable energy (RE) electrifying its traction network and reducing its energy consumption.

 Indian Railways is continuously promoting development of renewable energy infrastructure with a vision to reduce dependence on fossil fuel, thereby augmenting de-carbonization.
-In this process, your company is assisting Indian Railways in accomplishing its mission of NZCE and thus driving its journey towards becoming the world class integrated power player in the sector.
+In this process, your company is assisting Indian Railways in accomplishing its mission of NZCE and thus driving its journey towards becoming the largest green transporter in the world.